xdong05/xdong05.github.io/research.md

   From left to right: (A) self-organized vegetation patterns in dryland ecosystems; (B) a typical reactive-transport model to study Turing pattern formation of dryland vegetation; (C) dryland ecosystems featuring both vascular plants and biological soil crusts.
 </p>

 As environmental change pushes ecosystems toward their limits, there's a growing need to predict their responses to external pressures.
 Prior research shows that large-scale spatial patterns in ecosystems can change in *predictable* ways near tipping points—serving as early warning signs of collapse.
-Drylands, which are both globally widespread and climate-sensitive, have been a model system for developing this theory.
+Drylands, which are both globally widespread and sensitive, have been a model system for developing this theory.

 The prevailing dryland models predict a shift in vegetation patterns with increasing aridity: from gaps in continuous vegetation, to labyrinth-like bands, to spotty patches, and eventually to a bare-soil state.
 However, such patterns only appear in a small fraction of drylands globally.
 A likely reason is that current models overlook a crucial ecological component—species interactions, particularly the role of <span style="font-weight: 600;">biological soil crusts (biocrusts)</span> in the case of drylands.